-If you don't keep control of your dog, allow a dog into a restricted area or abuse or neglect an animal, you can be fined or sent to prison — and banned from owning dogs in the future.
+If you do not keep control of your dog, allow a dog into a restricted area or abuse or neglect an animal, you can be fined or sent to prison — and banned from owning dogs in the future.

 Fines and penalties

-If you don’t look after your dog properly, you can be fined by a dog control officer or dog ranger.
+If you do not look after your dog properly, you can be fined by a dog control officer or dog ranger.